Dick Quax's funeral today in Parnell, Auckland

-Quax's coffin was carried into the church at the start of the service at 1pm.
+His coffin was carried into the Holy Trinity Cathedral in Parnell before the service started at 1pm.

-The service is being conducted by the Very Rev Anne Mills, the dean.
+Broadcaster Brendan Telfer told mourners Quax had requested his wife Roxanne Bakke find out if he could be farewelled in the cathedral.

-Telfer said Quax wanted to give special thanks to his family for their support through his illness.
+Quax also wanted Telfer to give special thanks to the runner's family for their support through his illness.

 "I could talk athletics with Dick for hours.
 We discussed politics too.
 We were probably at opposite ends of the political spectrum," he said.